-For example, rodent studies indicate that replacing white rice with wild rice effectively reduces triglyceride and cholesterol levels, insulin resistance, and oxidative stress — big risk factors for heart disease (
+For example, some older animal studies indicate that replacing white rice with wild rice effectively reduces triglyceride and cholesterol levels, insulin resistance, and oxidative stress, all of which are risk factors for heart disease (

-Wild rice is a good source of vitamins and minerals, including B vitamins, magnesium, and manganese.
-What’s more, research shows that its antioxidant activity is up to 30 times greater than that of white rice ().
+Wild rice is also a good source of vitamins and minerals, including B vitamins, magnesium, and manganese.
+What’s more, a 2009 study found that its antioxidant activity is up to 30 times greater than that of white rice (

 White rice has had the husk, bran, and germ removed.
 Though this process extends the shelf life of the final product, the nutrients and beneficial plant compounds found in the bran and germ are lost during processing.

 Additionally, though white rice is slightly lower in fiber and protein, you can make up the difference by enjoying white rice as part of a balanced meal and pairing with other foods rich in protein and fiber (